Attorney for Victims of Institutional Sexual Assault + Abuse

 Institutional sexual assault involves the failure by an agent of the institution to report sexual abuse incidents.
 The common denominator has been that leadership within the institution will not report these criminal acts.
 These cases have also shown the hallmarks of a conspiracy in that concerted efforts are made within the institution to impede reporting of sexual assault.

-Have I Been Sexually Abused?
+Have You Been Sexually Abused?

 The most common pattern of abuse occurs when agents of the institution allow the predator to continue to engage in sexually abusive behavior against other vulnerable victims.
 There have been instances where officials have engaged in crafty cover-ups that can range from secretive out-of-court settlements to working under the misguided notion of “don’t ask, don’t tell.”